niebert/JavascriptClassCreator/README.md

 * BUG: createButtonSelect() is not implemented, Buttons need an empty first entry
 * BUG: When PageType is selected Buttons are not set and Save does not read the settings of Buttons
 * BUG: Update Method Selector
-* BUG: getPageLine2Hash() leading blanks for page-id must be removed
-* BUG: PageType Editor wrong init for '' PageTypeID
-* BUG: Name of File for Download not defined saveAs FileSaver.js
 * MISSING IMPLEMENTATION: getPageIDArr4File(pFile);
 * MISSING IMPLEMENTATION: getDefaultPageHash(pID);
 * IMPROVE: add blank selection option to DB selector